This post is from the nationally acclaimed writer for Inman;

 5. Let’s split “ the difference”

 No one said real estate was fair.
-A seller may come down $20,000 in a negotiation and the buyer only comes up $10,000 and won’t budge.
+A seller may offer $20,000 in a negotiation, but the buyer will offer only $10,000 and will not budge.

 Should the buyer come up more?
 Perhaps, but a question always ensues